Theory for polariton-assisted remote energy transfer: Application of the theory

 We now proceed to simulations for Case 1, where only one of the molecular species forms polaritons.
-This condition is achieved by assuming a thick, concentrated slab of the strongly-coupled chromophore and a dilute monolayer of the other.
-For simplicity, we assume isotropically oriented and spatially uncorrelated dipoles, upon which we find the interesting observation that the transfer rates in Eq. (\ref{eq:rates_to_A}) can be decomposed into incoherent sums of FRET and PRET rates (see SI),
+For simplicity, we assume isotropically oriented and spatially uncorrelated dipoles, upon which we find the interesting observation that the transfer rates in Eq. (\ref{eq:rates_to_A}) can be approximately decomposed into incoherent sums of FRET and PRET rates (see Sections \ref{subsec:derivation_donor polaritons} and \ref{subsec:derivation_dark donors} for more explicit expressions, derivations, and justification of validity),